Calendar of Forthcoming Training Events

 This calendar lists all known forthcoming training events in the audiovisual archiving field, all around the world.
 The information it contains is taken from the CCAAA website.
 Should you want to add a training event to the calendar, please visit this page.

-Since 2010, INA (French National Audiovisual Institute) organizes the yearly FRAME training programme, with the support of EBU Academy, FIAT/IFTA, and the Creative Europe MEDIA programme.
-The 2025 edition of FRAME starts with the opening of the FRAME Mentoring call for applications, until March 16th.
+Since 2010, INA (French National Audiovisual Institute) organises the yearly FRAME training programme, with the support of EBU, FIAT/IFTA and the Creative Europe MEDIA programme.

 The programme is addressed to all junior professionals (around max.
 5 years of experience at the same or similar position) working in the audiovisual field.
 It aims at supporting them in their career path development and at implementing one of his/her project.
 2 applicants will be selected.